edsonlcandido/MVP_SQLite_Dapper_UpDB/README.md

 ```

-I like these way I will implement in future of my app.
+I like these way I will implement in future on my app.